Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 #### Create the URLRequest Object

-Though it is possible to send a very simple request, the `URLRequest` object properly represents a URL offering configuration parameters for setting the request's body, headers, and access method (GET, POST, etc).
+Though it is possible to send a very simple request, the `URLRequest` object properly represents a URL and offers configuration parameters for setting the request's body, headers, and access method (GET, POST, etc).

-There are several types of constructor signatures available for creating `URLRequest` object.
-This one requires a valid URL object as an argument:
+There are various constructor signatures available for creating `URLRequest` objects.
+This one only requires a valid URL object as its single argument:

 ``` Swift
     // Create Request